 Like elsewhere in America, most people in Oswego use a private automobile to get to work.
 But notably, a substantial number of Oswego‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Oswego is a very ethnically-diverse village.
 The people who call Oswego home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oswego residents report their race to be White, followed by Black or African-American.
+The greatest number of Oswego residents report their race to be White, followed by Asian.
 Oswego also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.06% of the village’s residents.
+People of Hispanic or Latino origin account for 15.24% of the village’s residents.
 Important ancestries of people in Oswego include German, Irish, Italian, Polish, and English.

 The most common language spoken in Oswego is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Chinese.